Creating RSS Feeds

 <meta property="og:type" content="article" /> <meta property="og:title" content="Article title" /> <meta property="og:description" content="Article short description" /> <meta property="og:image" content="http://youwebsiteurl/pictures/thumbnail.jpg" /> <meta property="article:published_time" content="1998-09-04T19:25:33+00:00" />

-An example of pure HTML without microdata markup:
+An example of pure HTML markup:

 ... <head> ... <title>Article title</title> <meta name="description" content="Article short description" /> ... </head> <body> ... <article> <p>Article full contents</p> ... </article> ... </body> ...